 Observation:

 A measurement of a single variable or a single value derived logically and/or algebraically from other measured or derived values.
 A test result, a diastolic blood pressure, and a single chest X-ray impression are examples of observations.
 In certain circumstances, tracings and images may be treated by HL7 as individual observations and sent as a single OBX.
-These include waveform data described in section 7.15, "," and encapsulated data aggregates using the ED data type described in Chapter 2A, section 2.A.24, "ED - encapsulated data," (which can represent actual images, audio data, etc.).
+These include waveform data described in section 7.15, "Waveform – Trigger Events & Message Definitions," and encapsulated data aggregates using the ED data type described in Chapter 2A, section 2.A.24, "ED - encapsulated data," (which can represent actual images, audio data, etc.).

 Clinical Document Architecture (CDA):